-8.1 A – All debt securities that do not qualify as bonds, regardless of the reason for which they do not qualify, shall be assessed as to the primary source of repayment.
+11.1 A – All debt securities that do not qualify as bonds, regardless of the reason for which they do not qualify, shall be assessed as to the primary source of repayment.
 If the primary source of repayment is derived through underlying collateral, then the collateral must qualify as an admitted asset in order for the non-bond debt security to be admitted.
 For example, if the source of repayment is derived from mortgage loans, and the structure failed because it did not reflect a creditor relationship, have substantive credit enhancement or meaningful cash flows, the debt security is permitted to be admitted if the mortgage loans would have qualified as admitted assets if held directly.
 If the source of repayment is derived from railcar leases, and the structure failed because it did not reflect a creditor relationship, have substantive credit enhancement or meaningful cash flows, the debt security shall be nonadmitted as directly held railcars would not qualify as admitted assets.

+Exhibit A – Summary of Securities for Application under Question

 https://naiconline.sharepoint.com/teams/FRSStatutoryAccounting/National Meetings/A. National Meeting Materials/2024/08-13-24 Summer National Meeting/Hearing/11 - QA Doc - as 8-7-24.docx